arcann-chem/xyz_frame_extractor/README.md

-# ArcaNN XYZ Trajectory Processor
+# ArcaNN XYZ Frame Extractor

-The ArcaNN XYZ Trajectory Processor is a command-line tool that processes trajectory files in the XYZ format.
+The ArcaNN XYZ Frame Extractor is a command-line tool that processes trajectory files in the XYZ format.
 It allows you to extract frames from a trajectory file based on specified options and write them to a new trajectory file.

 ## Features